dalibor/dalibornasevic.com/_posts/2016-10-05-auto-increment-counter-not-persisted-on-disk-with-innodb.md

 ### Final thoughts

 It's surprising to learn about this `AUTO_INCREMENT` behaviour with InnoDB that is unexpected in my opinion.
 It's even more surprising when it comes after a year in production, but that's just because the database servers and application have been rock solid in general.
 Luckily, it was an isolated case and was fixed quickly to prevent further data damage that will require more serious data fix.
-Just something to be aware of and design around this flaw to prevent it bite you.
+Just something to be aware of and design around this flaw to prevent it from biting you.